Tokyo 2020 delay looms after Canada and Australia exit

 Postponement could be a major blow to the IOC’s prestige after weeks of saying the Games would go ahead as planned.

 Many athletes already felt disrespected during the Russian doping scandal when Bach ensured Russians could carry on competing, albeit as neutrals.
-Now his iron grip on the IOC could weaken after various national committees at the weekend distanced themselves from his stance.
+Now his strong grip on the IOC could weaken after various national committees distanced themselves from his stance over Tokyo.

-“IOC President Thomas Bach’s stubbornness and arrogance have spectacularly failed in this instance and he has weakened the Olympic movement,” Britain’s Olympic gold medal track cyclist Callum Skinner wrote on Twitter.
+“IOC President Thomas Bach’s stubbornness and arrogance have spectacularly failed in this instance and he has weakened the Olympic movement,” British Olympic gold medal track cyclist Callum Skinner wrote on Twitter.

 Bach is up for re-election in 2021.